StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ### `CloudFormationPlugin`

 `CloudFormationPlugin` is an extension of the `ToscanaPlugin` class representing the CloudFormation platform.
-The platform properties of the CloudFormation plugin are the `AWS Region` which determines where the transformed model will run in, the `AWS Access Key ID` and the `AWS Secret Key` which are the credentials used to communicate with AWS during the check and prepare phases of the transformation lifecycle and the `AWS Keypair` which, if set to true, makes sure that the EC2 instances can be accessed via SSH with a valid [AWS EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+The platform properties of the CloudFormation plugin are the `AWS Region` which determines where the transformed model will run in, the `AWS Access Key ID` and the `AWS Secret Key` which are the credentials used to communicate with AWS during the transform phase of the transformation lifecycle and the `AWS Keypair` which, if set to true, makes sure that the EC2 instances can be accessed via SSH with a valid [AWS EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 > **Note**: If the `AWS KeyPair` property is set to **true**, the name of your AWS EC2 Keypair must be manually replaced in the `create-stack.sh` script of the [target artifact](deployment/target-artifact.md#scripts) before deployment.